chariot1498/Popularity-of-tv-shows-on-tumblr/README.md

-# TV_SHOW_POPULARITY_FROM_TUMBLR
+# Popularity-of-tv-shows-on-tumblr
-As part of the data mining course of BITS Pilani , Goa we analyzed the popularity of TV shows (Game of Thrones , Homeland , Big Bang Theory
+As part of the data mining course at BITS Pilani, Goa I analyzed the popularity of a few TV shows: Game of Thrones, Homeland, Big Bang Theory, Sherlock ).
-, Sherlock ) .
-The data was taken from Tumblr API .
-See the report for more understanding of the project .
+I used the tumblr-api to get data relevant to these shows by using tags related to the character names, related famous accronyms, etc.